wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 * The Pro Version settings are all active on the admin panels But do not save and are not applied to the front end.
 * Upgrading to the Pro version activates all the Pro version Features and Settings and removes the Yellow side bar and borders.

-= Lite Version Support =
+>= Premium Support =

-* As a Lite Version user please post all support requests to the plugins WordPress Support forum.
-* We do not watch that forum and posting there you will be relying on another user for support, not an a3rev team member.
-* Upgrading to a Pro Version gives 'write' access to the a3rev support forum.

-= Pro Version Additional Functionality =

-This plugin features a Pro version upgrade that adds extra functionality.
-You will see all of the available upgrade features inside of the Yellow border areas on the Free Lite Version admin panel.
-Some of those advanced features include:
+>The a3rev team does not provide support for the WP e-Commerce Dynamic Product Gallery plugin on the WordPress.org forums.
+One on one developer support is available via the plugins [a3rev support forum](https://a3rev.com/forums/forum/wp-e-commerce-plugins/dynamic-gallery/) to people who have purchased a [WP e-Commerce Dynamic Gallery Pro](http://a3rev.com/shop/wp-e-commerce-dynamic-gallery/) plugin Lifetime License.

+>The Pro Version has lots of extra features (listed below) that coupled with developer support might be well worth your investment!

-= Product Variation Images =
+= Pro Version - Product Variation Images =

 * The Only WP e-Commerce Product gallery that shows Variation images in gallery when the variation or combination of variations is selected by user.
 * Front end Users see Product variation images in gallery as they select options.